Final Project Written Artist Statement

 - Label both the image and writing with the project title: Final Project

-Both the image & the writing assignment should be uploaded to the corresponding Blackboard Journal BEFORE the beginning of the Final Assessment period!
+Both the image & the writing assignment should be uploaded to the corresponding Brightspace Journal BEFORE the beginning of the Final Assessment period!
 Take note of when the classroom is open and available for you to use the scanner.